Show All Answers

 The City of Liberty contracts with evergy for the installation and maintenance of its street lights.
 All street lights that are malfunctioning should be reported to evergy for repair.
 To contact evergy, please call 816-513-9595 and report the address, location or pole number of the inoperable street light.
 You may also submit your report online.

-If there is a damaged or missing street sign, please contact the City of Liberty Street and Storm Sewer Maintenance Division at 816-439-4514.
+The City of Liberty is responsible for repairing or replacing damaged or missing street signs within the City limits.
+The repair/replacement schedule will be based on the necessity of the sign with stop and yield signs receiving the highest priority.
+If there is a damaged or missing street sign, please contact the City of Liberty Street and Storm Sewer Maintenance Division at 816-439-4515.
 If the sign is a stop or yield sign and it is after work hours, please contact the Liberty Police Department at 816-439-4701.

 If there is debris in the streets that needs to be removed, please contact the City of Liberty Streets and Storm Sewer Maintenance Division at 816-439-4514.